CC/SEAS Visiting and Exchange Students

 Special Registration Procedures

-You may find that some courses are not available for registration through SSOL and will require special registration procedures.
-In these cases, students must often attend the class on the first day, obtain the appropriate approvals/signatures, and submit an add/drop form to the University Registrar located in 205 Kent Hall.
+You may find that some courses are restricted and not available for registration through SSOL.
+Some departments reserve the right to restrict course availability to a specific student population, excluding visitng students.
+However, in some cases, restricted courses may just require special registration procedures.
+In these cases, students should attend the class on the first day, obtain the appropriate approvals/signatures, and submit an Registration Adjustment Form to their advising dean in the Center for Student Advising (403 Lerner Hall).
 For more information regarding courses that require special registration procedures, read below.

 Special Permission/Instructor Approval